Future tech: Moonshots

 Radical technologies could transform industries, economies and societies

 IN MANY FIELDS AND INDUSTRIES, technological innovation is already happening at a faster pace than at any time in human history.
-But as profoundly as tech has changed our lives over the past couple of decades, the next 20 years could see even more dramatic disruption.
-Think about extending life spans to immortality, developing new processes that strip carbon out of the atmosphere, and much more.
+But as profoundly as tech has changed our lives over the past couple of decades, the next 20 years could see even more dramatic evolution.
+Think about extending life even further, developing new processes that strip carbon out of the atmosphere, and much more.
 Then think about the likely effects innovations like these could have on a wide swath of industries, the global economy and investors’ portfolios.

 Greater energy density and quicker charging are critical to meet the surge in demand to fuel electric vehicles.
 Solving this will require a technological breakthrough — and potential alternatives such as solid state and sodium ion batteries are being developed to answer the need.